faker-ruby/faker/README.md

 instructions on setting up the repo on your machine, understanding the codebase, and creating a good pull request.

-There is a [discord channel](https://discord.gg/RMumTwB) to discuss anything regarding improvements or feature requests.
+There is a [Discord channel](https://discord.gg/RMumTwB) to discuss anything regarding improvements or feature requests.

 Thank you, contributors!